For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 A photo of the Drexel Dramatic Club from the 1920 issue of The Lexerd.

-For more information about the Drexel University Archives or iDEA, visit https://www.library.drexel.edu/archives/overview/ or contact archives@drexel.edu
+For more information about the Drexel University Archives, visit https://www.library.drexel.edu/archives/overview/ or contact archives@drexel.edu